punch-mission/regularizepsf/docs/source/development.rst

 Development
 ============
 We encourage all contributions.
+Please see our `contribution guide first <https://github.com/punch-mission/punch-mission/blob/main/contributing.md>`_.

 We recommend working in a virtual environment.
 This can be created by running ``python -m venv venv``.
 Then, activate the environment with ``source venv/bin/activate``.
 You can then install the required packages with ``pip install -r requirements_dev.txt``.